 Project capacity is limited only such that the expected generation does not exceed the average annual energy use.

-Project grant awards plus any other Federal or State incentives shall not exceed 50% of the total installed costs.
+Project grant awards plus any other Federal, State or other incentives/grants shall not exceed 50% of the total installed costs.

 Open to 501(c)(3) IRS qualified entities, nonprofit schools, colleges, universities or other higher learning institutes and units of government receiving electric service from a WPPI Energy member utility.

 Eligible customers may “bid” for the required incentive award needed to implement their renewable energy project and meet their company ﬁnancial hurdles.

 Projects must be located at and owned by the nonprofit entity for the duration of the project life.

 Projects must be interconnected to the member utility distribution system and meet all regulatory or utility requirements for interconnection.

 Projects must generate electricity.
 Examples include solar PV, wind turbine generation, microturbine burning waste methane to generate electricity.